aka: One Note Chef

 - Brewster from the Animal Crossing knows how to make really good coffee...and nothing else.

 - The girls from Persona 4 are all kitchen menaces: Chie doesn't know which ingredients go with each other and tends to substitute what she doesn't have with the absolute wrong thing or meat, Yukiko is an outright Lethal Chef, Rise uses so much spice that your tongue will fall off before you can even taste what else she put in and Naoto can cook exactly according to recipe, but that's it.
 The only edible dish these four have ever made was a multilayered Strawberry Spongecake...
 Which came out delicious.
 However, Naoto mentions that they took three attempts to get it to come out like that, so her supervision might have had something to do with it.
-Later, in Persona Q, Naoto does the exact opposite and combines the others' cooking to create a bio-weapon.
+Later, in Persona Q: Shadow of the Labyrinth, Naoto does the exact opposite and combines the others' cooking to create a bio-weapon.
 Mitsuru is so impressed that she tries to get the girls to make more of it.
 They decline in shame.

 - Tohno Shiki from Tsukihime is good at making noodles.